Zapper-fi/protocol/docs/api/endpoints/onchain-prices.md

 # Onchain Prices

-Get comprehensive onchain prices current and historical, for any token that has an onchain market across supported networks.
+Get comprehensive onchain prices, current and historical, for any token that has an onchain market across supported networks.
+Price ticks are also provided for price charts.

 ### `fungibleToken`
 Takes an `address` and `network` as input.
 Returns detailed token information including:
 * Real-time onchain sourced price data
 * Price history with customizable timeframes
-* Supports multiple price currencies (default: USD)
 * Total supply and holder stats
-* Tracks liquidity and market cap data
+* Liquidity and market cap data
+* Support for multiple price currencies (default: USD)

 ### Example Use Case: Token Price Chart